PAINT LIKE MAXFIELD PARRISH WITH ACRYLIC

 The early 20th century painter and illustrator Maxfield Parrish was known for his saturated and colorful paintings like Daydream.
 To create his luminous oil paintings, he painted with many thin layers of transparent glazes.
 His technique is rarely replicated due to the time consuming nature of oil paint glazes.
 Each glaze has to be dried thoroughly before another layer of glaze is applied.
 It can take weeks to finish an oil painting in the Parrish technique.
 This workshop will help you achieve Parrish’s technique using acrylic paint in much a shorter time.

-Taking advantage of the fact that acrylic dries much faster, Wayne has adapted the Parrish acrylic technique to acrylic.
-Instead of weeks, one can finish multiple layers of the Parrish technique in 1-2 days.
+Taking advantage of the fact that acrylic dries much faster, Wayne has adapted the Parrisih technique to acrylic.
+Instead of weeks, one can finish multiple layers of the Parrish technique in a few hours.
 In this workshop you will learn:

 In this workshop you will recreate a Parrish painting in acrylic to learn the basics of the Parrish technique.
 You will create a painting in the Parrish style by doing color studies first, and then paint the final painting using the Parrish glazing technique in acrylic.